Tag Archive for: Paul Aspelin REALTOR®

 A: No!
 The best listing agents use strategic positioning, collaborative pricing, and give you the upper hand in negotiations to maximize your sale.
 We don’t rely on low interest rates or an overheated seller’s market to consistently generate incredible results.

-Q: Listing agent vs buyer’s agent?
+Q: What’s the difference between a listing agent vs buyer’s agent?

 A: Listing agents represent the seller; buyer’s agents represent the buyer.
 Find an agent that will commit to putting your best interest first and foremost in every situation!